Carleen Anderson

-Carleen Cassandra Anderson (born May 10, 1957) is an American musician.
+Carleen Cassandra Anderson (born May 10, 1957 in Houston, Texas) is an American musician based in the United Kingdom where she has lived since 1990.
 She was the vocalist, composer, and musician for the Young Disciples and is known for her numerous, varied collaborations.
 Her solo career began in 1992.
 She is credited with composing and writing futuristic operas.

 By the time Anderson was three years old, she was singing solos in front of the congregation.
-By the age of seven, she was playing piano by ear, directing the church choir and writing songs every week for the choir to sing before her grandfather delivered his Sunday sermons.
-Anderson’s vocal skills were influenced by her paternal aunt, Betty Faye Anderson, a Juilliard scholar, Gospel singer and the Chicago Symphony Orchestra's first soprano soloist.
+At age seven, she was composing songs, playing piano by ear and directing the choir where her Paternal Grandfather, Reverend David Anderson, was the Pastor at Anderson Memorial Church of God in Christ.
+Anderson’s vocal skills were influenced by her paternal aunt, Betty Faye Anderson, a Juilliard scholar, a Gospel singer and a soprano soloist in the Chicago Symphony Orchestra.

 Education

 After a brief marriage that resulted in the 1979 birth of her son, Bobby Anderson, Carleen Anderson lived as a divorced single mother in Los Angeles.
 She received several scholarships to study classical and jazz music performance, as well as music education, at Los Angeles City College (LACC) and the University of Southern California (USC).
 Anderson also studied Creative Literature at the University of California in Los Angeles (UCLA).
 During her studies, Anderson worked as a student tutor to support herself and her child.
 Anderson's goal at the time was to become a teacher of music, but her plans were thwarted when the Ronald Reagan administration removed Arts from the curriculum in government-sponsored schools.
-With only one semester left before completing her music degree, Anderson was forced to take office-clerk jobs to make ends meet.
+As this happened when Anderson had only one semester left to complete her music teaching degree, it resulted in her having to take office clerk employment in order to make ends meet.